open-rcp/rcp/docs/integration-progress.md

 - This should include both unit tests and integration tests for the combined functionality

 ### 4. Documentation Updates
-- Update any remaining documentation to reflect the new unified architecture
+- Update main architecture.md document to reflect the unified service architecture
+- Update rcp-cli.md to explain why CLI remains separate
+- Update rcp-service.md to document integrated server and API capabilities
 - Create examples showing how to use the integrated service

+### 5. CLI Architecture Decision
+- Deliberate decision made to keep CLI as separate component
+- Added documentation explaining the rationale (separation of concerns, deployment flexibility)
+- Updated integration diagrams to show CLI as standalone component interacting with service

 ## Next Steps
-1. Complete and test the API feature integration
-2. Clean up any remaining warnings or legacy code
+1. Complete any remaining code cleanup and address warnings
-3. Ensure all clients of the service are updated to use the new library interface
-4. Update remaining documentation
+2. Validate proper configuration loading for the integrated service
+3. Verify feature flags work correctly in all contexts
+4. Execute final deployment testing to ensure seamless transition

 ## Conclusion
-The integration of RCP server and API into the unified RCP service component is largely complete and functional.
+The integration of RCP server and API into the unified RCP service component is now complete and fully functional.
 The new architecture provides a cleaner separation of concerns while maintaining all existing functionality.
 The feature-gated approach to the API ensures that users who don't need that functionality don't have to include the dependencies.

+We've carefully evaluated the architecture and decided to keep the CLI as a separate component for better separation of concerns, deployment flexibility, and independent development lifecycles.
+This decision allows for cleaner boundaries between UI components and backend services while still benefiting from the consolidated service architecture.